dune-copasi/dune-copasi/doc/docusaurus/docs/community.md

 The [Spatial Model Editor](https://github.com/spatial-model-editor/spatial-model-editor) is a **user friendly** Graphical User Interface (GUI) for the *Systems Biology Markup Language* ([SBML](https://en.wikipedia.org/wiki/SBML)).
-The GUI is able to read and modify non-spatial SBML models into 2D spatial models and simulate them with `dune-copasi`.
+The GUI is able to read and modify non-spatial SBML models into 2D and 3D spatial models and simulate them with **dune-copasi**.
 A big advantage of this package is that is tailored specifically for biologists and is available with just a pair of clicks on the major plataforms.
 [Check it out](https://spatial-model-editor.readthedocs.io/en/latest/quickstart/get-started.html)!